MiddletonCommunityVoice/services-list/content/Directories-other/the-big-life-group.md

 ---

 ### Information
-Many services across :
+Many services across the borough:

-Heywood, Middleton, Rochdale Milnrow and Littleborough
+Heywood, Middleton, Rochdale, Milnrow, Littleborough, Newhey, Norden, Bamford and Castleton

 Also, look at their online directory